debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/viewing/switch-technologies-tpw.md

     ![](./_images/switching-between-lorawan-1.png)

-    -\> The search bar changes and the packets are loading.
+    -\&gt; The search bar changes and the packets are loading.